gdoumenc/coworks/docs/tech.rst

 	/content/{index}

-You can have several positionnal parameters (ordered from the URL path):
+You can have several positional parameters (ordered from the URL path):

 .. code-block:: python